-If you want to form a non-governmental organization, or NGO in Peru, it’s important to understand the key steps and legal requirements to do so.
-NGOs in Peru are for those individuals or groups with the goal of making a difference in the cultural, social, educational, and political aspects in the country and its communities.
+If you wish to form an NGO in Peru, you must be aware of the key steps and legal requirements involved in the process.
+They are intended for individuals or groups that aim to have a positive impact on the cultural, social, educational and political landscape of the country and its communities, or to improve the economy.

 What is an NGO in Peru?